How to Automate Collections Emails

 How is intelligent automation different from dunning?

 Traditional dunning sends the same fixed sequence to everyone regardless of context.
-Intelligent automation personalizes the message and reads replies for intent, so outreach fits the situation.
-That difference matters: Monk's approach is 24% more effective than dunning, and 90% or more of cases are resolved without escalation.
+Intelligent automation personalizes the message and ingests the context of conversations, so outreach fits the situation and adapts its tone to each customer's history.

 What are the benefits of automating collections emails?